jassMarok/slider/README.md

-# web-scaffholder
+# Slider
-Basic Web Scaffholded project based on Yo Webapp

--Run npm install
+Basic Slider with buttons, overkill with all the structure I know -Run npm install
 -Run bower install